matthiasn/sse-chat/README.md

 1) with Play installed on your machine: **play run** in the project folder

 2) without Play installed you can make use of the Typesafe Activator feature: **./activator ui** in the project folder (or double click on activator script in OS X)

+This application will work in Firefox, Safari, Chrome and Opera.
+It will not work in Internet Explorer, simply because Microsoft for whatever reason does not support Server Sent Events.

 More information on **[matthiasnehlsen.com](http://matthiasnehlsen.com/blog/2013/06/23/angularjs-and-play-framework/)**.